 It is usually an amusing sight, watching your dog running around, full of life and enthusiasm.
 But have you ever wondered why dogs do zoomies?
 Let’s explore this further.

-Why do dogs do zoomies?
+Why do dogs get the zoomies?
 Five reasons from a vet

 Zoomies are usually caused by pent-up energy and excitement and are seen more commonly in young, boisterous dogs.
 Many dogs grow out of zoomies as they get older, but some will still have the odd FRAP!
 It is completely normal behaviour, and not a particular cause for concern.
 Your dog will usually tuck his tail and bottom right under and either race around in circles or dart around, narrowly missing people and objects as they zip about!
 Sometimes after an intense period of racing around they might want to crash and have a rest.